openseadragon/openseadragon/README.md

 The built files appear in the `build` folder.

+If you want to build tar and zip files for distribution, use:

+    grunt package

 ## Testing

 Our tests are based on [QUnit](http://qunitjs.com/) and [PhantomJS](http://phantomjs.org/); they're both installed when you run `npm install`.
 At the moment we don't have much in the way of tests, but we're working to fix that.
 To run on the command line: